PoisotLab/PLCG/README.md

 1. The code works as it should
 2. The code breaks as it should (see *Program defensively* below)
 3. Functions play nicely together

+Before merging the content of *any* pull request, the following tests are done:

+1. The branch to be merged *from* passes the build
+2. The future branch (*i.e.* with the changeset) passes the build
+3. The code coverage does not decrease by more than (usually) 10%

 ## Coding practices